simpleanalytics/docs/_docs/20_script-settings/03_overwrite-path.md

 Let's say you want to change the path of your page views (and events).
 You have profiles of users on your website (`https://example.com/profiles/@adriaan`), but don't want to see the profile name in your dashboard.
 But you do want to record that profiles did get visits.

+> You can not overwrite the hash from the URL, only the path.

 This is how you set up a `myPathOverwriter`-function for that usecase:

 ```html